Zoluatte/Week-08/61030243/Week-08.md

             Console.WriteLine("The elements in the queue are:" + queue1.Count);
             queue1.Clear();
-            Console.WriteLine("The elements in the queue are after the clear method:" + queue1.Count);
+            Console.WriteLine("The elements in the queue are after the clearmethod:" + queue1.Count);
             Console.ReadLine();
         }
     }